ysnacrk/quicktranslater/README.md

 # TO-DO

-- image copying be fixed
+- other languages to be added
-- close key to be added
+- icon to be added